jameshfisher/jameshfisher.com/_posts/2024-04-23-backdrop-blur-without-the-flickering/index.md

 [Wikipedia calls this "edge handling".](<https://en.wikipedia.org/wiki/Kernel_(image_processing)#Edge_handling>)

-Chrome seems to take the _extend_ strategy: which guesses that the pixels at the edge of the background image extend infinitely in all directions.
+Chrome seems to take the _extend_ strategy: it guesses that the pixels at the edge of the background image extend infinitely in all directions.
 This is why the blur flickers so much: a tiny scroll causes the edge pixels to change, which causes the extended pixels to completely change.

-A better edge-handing strategy is _mirroring_.
+One better edge-handing strategy is _mirroring_.
 Mirroring is better because, even though it's inaccurate, it results in smoother transitions.

 Neither Firefox nor Safari have this problem,